 Allows the bot to create invitations to any visible room, without being able to modify or delete them.
-Used for:
+Not used.

 Allows the bot to change your own nickname.
 Not used at this moment.

 Allows the bot to change the nickname of any member hierarchically equal or inferior to you.
-Not used.
+Example of use: unhoist command